xingyi0201/kintegrate.dev/content/pages/tutorials/getting-started-python-sdk/index.md

 #### 6. Request Airdrop

-We can now request and Airdrop for both of our token accounts.
+We can now request and Airdrop for both of our balances.
 Note that this is only for the `Test` network.

 In this example we'll request 10 Kin for both Alice and Bob.